Cordero080/nexus-geom-lab/README.md

 - **Gamified progression**: Saving scenes unlocks new characters and animations
 - **Personal gallery**: "My Scenes" page to organize and manage your collection
 - **Full CRUD operations**: Load, edit, update, or delete your saved scenes
-- **Authentication system**: Secure user accounts with JWT to protect your creations

 **The Experience**: Explore 4D geometry, discover hidden animations through saving scenes, and curate your own collection of interactive 3D moments—all in a visually stunning quantum-themed interface.